aufau/SaberMod/README.rst

 GNU Make
 --------

-Only requirements are GNU Make and GCC or Clang compiler.
+Only requirements are GNU Make, Git and GCC or Clang compiler.
 Makefile has several targets, type ``make <target>`` to build selected target.
 Most useful are:

 - **shared** build shared module libraries that should be used for debugging and development.